NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Clown.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Performance skill and the Clown Lore skill.
-You gain the [[Feats/Virtuosic Performer|Virtuosic Performer (Comedy)]] skill feat.
+You gain the [[Virtuosic Performer|Virtuosic Performer (Comedy)]] skill feat.

 *Source: Pathfinder: Extinction Curse Player's Guide* *OGL*